a95s/Console-Timer/README.md

 # Console Timer
-It has three timers.
+It has four timers.

-7 8 9 - clear (shift are cleared too)
+3 6 9 = : clear (shift are cleared too)
-4 5 6 - add a shift (shifts are stackable)
+2 5 8 - : add a shift (shifts are stackable)
-1 2 3 - start/stop the corresponding timer
+1 4 7 0 : start/stop the corresponding timer

 Timers are implemented with System.Diagnostics.Stopwatch, so if the timer is started, it will continue counting even when computer is in sleep mode.